hakuhodo-technologies/scope-rl/docs/documentation/ope_ops.rst

 However, the challenging point is that we need to answer a counterfactual question, *''What if a new policy chooses a different action from that of behavior policy?''* by dealing with the distribution shift between :math:`\pi_b` and :math:`\pi`.

-We discuss the properties of various OPE estimators together with their implementaion details in :doc:`Supported OPE estimators <evaluation_implementation>`.
+We discuss the properties of various OPE estimators together with their implementation details in :doc:`Supported OPE estimators <evaluation_implementation>`.

 .. seealso::